olivierdalang/CadInput/README.md

 The problem is, it seems the snapping/coordinate translation is implemented by each Tool subclass...
 So it will be some work !

+- **C. Allow to snap to a specific layer**

+Add a QgsMapCanvasSnapper's snapToSpecificLayer method) `int snapToSpecificLayers( const QPoint& p, QList<QgsSnappingResult>& results, QgsVectorLayer layer, QgsSnapper::SnappingType snap_to, double snappingTol = -1, const QList<QgsPoint>& excludePoints = QList<QgsPoint>() );`
+ (exactly the same as snapToActiveLayer except it's not the active layer

-- **Allow to restrict snapping for background layers, just as there is for the active layer**
+- **D. Allow to restrict snapping for background layers, just as there is for the active layer**

 Modify QgsMapCanvasSnapper's snapToBackgroundLayers method to work like snapToCurrentLayer.
 `int snapToBackgroundLayers( const QPoint& p, QList<QgsSnappingResult>& results, const QList<QgsPoint>& excludePoints = QList<QgsPoint>() );` would become